styly-dev/STYLY-Spatial-Layer-Plugin/README.md

   * Add `STYLY-VisionOS-Plugin`
 * Xcode

-  * Install Xcode 15.2 beta1 or later with VisionOS simulator
+  * Install Xcode 15.2 or later with VisionOS simulator.
+[Xcodes](https://www.xcodes.app/) is the easist way to install and manage multiple versions of Xcode.
   * Open Simulator from Xcode menu.
 Click`Xcode` -`Open Developer Tool` -`Simulator`
   * Open Vision Pro simulator from menu.
 Click`File` -`Open Simulator` -`VisionOS 1.0` -`Apple Vision Pro`
   * Install STYLY for VisionOS into the simulator